makfruit/slate/source/includes/_authentication.md

 Parameter | Required | Description
 --------- | -------- | -----------
 client_id | required | application ID
 redirect_uri | required | URI in your app where users will be sent after authorization.
-It must match the domain/URL of the registered refirect_uri specified in the app settings.
-I.e. if the registered redirect_uri is `http://www.example.com`, the redirect_uri in request might be `http://www.example.com/oauth/callback.php` , but not `http://www.example2.com/` response_type | required | `code` (must always be `code`) scope | optional | Scope of access that your app requests from the user, separated by space.
+It must match the domain/URL of the registered return_url specified in the app settings.
+I.e. if the registered return_url is `http://www.example.com`, the redirect_uri in request might be `http://www.example.com/oauth/callback.php` , but not `http://www.example2.com/` response_type | required | `code` (must always be `code`) scope | optional | Scope of access that your app requests from the user, separated by space.
 See details in [Scopes](#access-scopes) section below